 Types of Pennsylvania Physical Child Custody

 When parents share legal custody, they will be required to consult with one another regarding any significant decisions involving their children.
-The laws in Pennsylvania identify four different types of physical child custody.
+The laws in Pennsylvania identify seven different types of child custody.
+The following are the Pennsylvania General Assembly definitions of physical child custody.

-*Supervised Visitation – In this situation, one parent is only permitted to visit the children when another person is present.
-The person designated to do this is often a relative, friend or social worker.
+It is important to note that in cases of Supervised Visitation, one parent is only permitted to visit the children when another person is present.
+The person designated to do this is often a relative, friend, or social worker.
 Both parents have to agree upon the designation of this person.
 That third party may also be a person appointed by the court.
 Based upon what is determined by the court, this designated individual will have the role of a chaperone during the visitation between the parent and child.

 When a court gets involved with determining custody, it will weigh all the factors involved in the case.
 A judge will then issue a custody order.
 This order will cover the allocation of custody as well as visitation rights of the non-custodial parent after the divorce.
 The judge will explain the reasoning for the determination within the custody order during open court or with a written opinion.
 Should a judge, or any party to the action, determine any possible risks or harm to a child, safety requirements may also be included.
 This will be done to protect those the judge has determined to be at risk.